 At the moment when you have to decide among alternatives, you have free will if you could have chosen otherwise.
 To put it more technically, if you could rerun the tape of your life up to the moment you make a choice, with every aspect of the universe configured identically, free will means that your choice could have been different.

-Even this is problematic.
+Even this causes problems.
 The idea of “could have chosen otherwise” (which some philosophers do, indeed, use as a definition of free will) is at best equivocal.

 On one interpretation, to say that I could have chosen otherwise simply means that I would have been able to act differently if I’d wanted to.
 Say a child drowns in a pond in my close vicinity, and I stand by allowing this to happen.
 The child is now dead, and the child’s parents blame me for the horrible outcome.
 Will it cut any ice if I reply, “I couldn’t have acted (or couldn’t have chosen) otherwise?”
 No. They are likely to be unimpressed.